A Semi-parametric Realized Joint Value-at-Risk and Expected Shortfall Regression Framework: ES-CAVIAR AND REALIZED-GARCH MODELS

-Koenker and Machado (1999) note that the usual quantile regression estimator is equivalent to a maximum likelihood estimator when assuming that the data are conditionally Asymmetric Laplace (AL) with a mode at the quantile, i.e. if $r_t$ is the data on day $t$ and $Pr(r_t < Q_t | \Omega_{t-1}) = \alpha$ then the parameters in the model for $Q_t$ can be estimated using a likelihood based on:
+Koenker and Machado (1999) note that the usual quantile regression estimator is equivalent to a maximum likelihood estimator when assuming that the data are conditionally AL with a mode at the quantile, that is, if $r_t$ is the return data on day $t$ and $Pr(r_t < Q_t | \mathcal{I}_{t-1}) = \alpha$ then the parameters in the model for $Q_t$ can be estimated using a likelihood based on: